 Group roles in a nutshell

-Owner-level users are able to invite and/or grant access for other collaborators.
-Group owners can use this to assign other users roles of various access levels, allowing group managers to control who is able to view/copy the contents of their workspace, run computations on affiliated account, or edit the content.
+Owner-level users are able to invite and/or grant access to other collaborators.
+Group owners can assign other users' roles, controlling who is able to view/copy the contents of their workspace, run computations on affiliated account, or edit the content.
 For more information on the structure of permissions on Terra, please read Managing access to shared resources (data and tools).

-View a list of your existing cloud environment VMs and associated persistent disks by clicking on "Cloud Environments" in the main menu under your name.
+View a list of your existing cloud environment virtual machines and associated persistent disks by clicking on "Cloud Environments" in the main menu under your name.
 Here, you'll find details such as cost estimates showing you how much you're spending, and which Billing Project each resource is attached to.
-This is a centralized place to delete any or all of your virtual machines and associated persistent disks.
+You can delete the virtual machines and associated persistent disks for any of your workspaces from this page.

 Accessing, sharing and cloning workspaces

-The drop-down menu allows you to explore workspaces already available to you.
+The "Workspaces" menu under the main navigation menu allows you to explore workspaces that are already available to you.
 These include workspaces you have created or cloned, or that someone else shared with you, as well as public workspaces.

 To learn more about using workspaces - a computational sandbox for storing and analyzing data - see Working with Workspaces.

-To share or clone a workspace, enter the workspace and click on the button with three dots in the upper right corner.
+To share or clone a workspace, open the workspace and click on the button with three dots in the upper right corner.

 or click the three dot button at the far right of the workspace name: